jzombie/rich-cms/md-content/4. Uncategorized/Quotes.md

 # Quotes

+> "You will continue to suffer if you have an emotional reaction to everything that is said to you.
+True power is sitting back and observing things with logic.
+True power is restraint.
+If words control you that means everyone else can control you.
+Breathe and allow things to pass." ~ Warren Buffett

+> "We do these things not because they are easy, but because we thought they were going to be easy" ~ The Programmers' Credo (No idea who came up with this)

 > "Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing." ~ Pelé

 > "You are the average of the five people you spend the most time with." ~ Jim Rohn